Robust Synchronous Reference Frame Phase-Looked Loop (PLL) with Feed-Forward Frequency Estimation: Synchronous reference frame phase-locked loop system

 It can be seen that both quantities of the rotating reference frame depend trigonometrically on the synchronization error $\Delta \theta = \theta^{\ast} - \theta$.
 If the synchronization error is small, i.e. SRF-PLL remains in vicinity to the operation point $\Delta \theta \approx 0$, both trigonometric nonlinearities lead to $Z_d \approx Z$ and $Z_q \approx 0$.
 This forms the basis for a simplified (often denoted as small-signal) modeling of the SRF-PLL systems, cf. \cite{kaura1997,golestan2017}, that is suitable for a feedback control analysis and design (cf. section \ref{sec:2:sub:2}).

-Despite the SRF-PLL output quantity $Z_d$ provides a measure of the amplitude of the three-phase signal and, therefore, is often used for an amplitude normalization scheme within a SRF-PLL structure, see \cite{golestan2017}, its inherent high-frequency distortions require an additional low-pass filtering.
+Despite the SRF-PLL output quantity $Z_d$ provides a measure of the amplitude of the three-phase signal and is, therefore, often used for an amplitude normalization scheme within a SRF-PLL structure, see \cite{golestan2017}, its inherent high-frequency distortions require an additional low-pass filtering.
+This type of amplitude normalization is, however, one of the most used in PLL practice.
+Another magnitude normalization approaches operate already in the stationary frame (i.e. $dq$-frame) like for example the one proposed as a complex-type normalization extension, see \cite{dai2024complex} and references therein.
 In order to bypass a phase lag of $Z_d(t) \approx Z$ associated with it, we provide an alternative scheme of the amplitude normalization which is based on the fact that the $abc$-$dq$ transformation is power-invariant.
 By introducing the normalization factor

 of the rotary vector, one obtains

 It can easily be shown that independently of the $Z$-magnitude of the $\bm{Z}_{\{a,b,c\}}$ input, the magnitude of the normalized three-phase signal \eqref{eq:2:5} remains always constant as